Eliminating the Threat of Malware from Removable Media

 Removable Media: A Clear and Present Danger

-Removable media like USB drives, CD/DVDs and external hard drives are a widely-used and convenient data transfer vector.
+Removable media like USB drives, thumb drives, CD/DVDs and external hard drives are a widely-used and convenient data transfer vector.
 They are also one the most dangerous sources of network malware infections.

 Users frequently and innocently connect removable media to network-connected endpoints.
 These sources are often loaded with unknown software and files obtained from third parties at tradeshows, sales meetings, events, or even from personal computing environments and trusted internal sources.

 To maintain productivity and allow business to flourish, it’s critical to let files and data flow into your organization.
 Yet security professionals concur that any files – especially those from external sources – can be infected with malicious code.

 Legacy solutions slow or block workflow, leading users to seek workarounds and negatively impacting productivity.
 Moreover, traditional solutions are effective only against known threats – not new or previously uncatalogued malware.

 THE SOLUTION – The ODIX Kiosk: Files Sanitizing Station

 The ODIX Kiosk is a Linux-based hardened workstation dedicated to safely introducing files from removable media.
 The ODIX cyber security Kiosk has no hard disk and both the operating system and software are SATADOM-based – completely neutralizing the possibility of malicious manipulation.

 Conveniently placed at central locations throughout the office space, users go to ODIX Kiosks to plug in any removable media sources – instead of attaching them to their own devices.
 In just seconds, incoming files are sanitized and forwarded to users via email.
 ODIX Kiosk is a perfect solution for secured data exchange from USB flash memory devices to a network (or other devices).

 How Does the ODIX Kiosk Work?